aporeto-inc/gaia/doc/documentation.md

 ##### `tableName` `string` [`required`]

-The iptable name that the trace collected.
+The iptables name that the trace collected.

 ##### `timestamp` `time` [`required`]